Laxmikant Bhembre: Imprisonment in Portugal

 Upon his arrival in Lisbon in January 1947, Bhembre was incarcerated at Peniche Fort along with other political detainees.
 During his imprisonment, he protested the lack of separation between political and non-political prisoners, including participating in a hunger strike.
 These efforts resulted in adjustments to the Portuguese prison policies.

-While at Peniche jail, he and the other freedom fighters, Rama Hegde, Purushottam Kakodkar, José Inácio Candido de Loyola and T. B. Cunha, hosted the newlywed Pundalik Gaitonde and Edila Gaitonde for their honeymoon.
+While at Peniche jail, he and the other independence activists, Rama Hegde, Purushottam Kakodkar, José Inácio Candido de Loyola and T. B. Cunha, hosted the newlywed Pundalik Gaitonde and Edila Gaitonde for their honeymoon.
 These prisoners organised a celebration in honour of Pundalik and Edila.
 They hosted a meal for the newlyweds.

 After his release in October 1950, he remained under police surveillance in Lisbon, as the Portuguese authorities did not permit his return to Goa.
 This surveillance continued until December 1961.

 Life in Exile

 While living in Portugal, Bhembre joined the Theosophical Society and became active in cultural and religious discussions.
 He delivered speeches on the Bhagavad Gita and wrote columns for various publications, including Dudhasagar (Bombay) and Navjeevan (Belgaum), using the pen name Ekalavya.